WordPress Redirect Hack: Fix Redirects to Spam Sites

 4. Remove backdoors

-Now that you have purged your website of malware, check for backdoors.
+Now that you have purged your website of malware and restored any WordPress defaced elements, check for backdoors.
 These are entry points into your website that a hacker leaves so that they can reinfect your website if their initial hack was detected.

 Backdoors can be in multiple places.
 Some of the code to look for is: